cyverse-archive/DE/services/Donkey/doc/endpoints/misc.md

 This endoint determines the default output directory in iRODS for the currently authenticated user.
 Aside from the `proxyToken` parameter, this endpoint requires no query-string parameters.
-The default default output directory name is passed to Donkey in the `donkey.job-exec.default-output-folder` configuration parameter.
+The default default output directory name is passed to Terrain in the `terrain.job-exec.default-output-folder` configuration parameter.

 This service works in conjunction with user preferences.
 If a default output